Parameter-free Separable Lowest-order Non-relativistic Hamiltonian for Helium Atom: Introduction

-In our previous works \cite{Jobunga2017, Jobunga2017b, Jobunga2017c, Jobunga2017d}, we have developed a theory for resolving the electron-electron interacting term with a goal of making the Hamiltonian separable.
-The separated Hamiltonian makes it possible to reduce the complex system to a one particle problem.
-The theory advanced requires the use of a suitable partition function for the results to be accurate.
-In reference \cite{Jobunga2017b, Jobunga2017c}, a classical partition function is suggested but the method required the use of an approximation to make the Hamiltonian fully separable.
-The classical partition function resulted into a central pseudopotential yielding reliable energies for excited states of $n-$electron atoms for $2\leq n \leq 12$, although it performed poorly for groundstate energies.
-The equal partitioning of the correlation energy on the other hand resulted into a perfectly separable Hamiltonian and was quite successful in predicting the non-relativistic groundstate energies for helium, lithium, and beryllium atoms, all having spherical symmetry in their groundstate.
-The equal partitioning is however poor in predicting energies of non-spherical states.
+In our previous works \cite{Jobunga2017b, Jobunga2017c, Jobunga2017e}, we have developed a theory for resolving the electron-electron interaction term with a goal of making the Hamiltonian separable.
+The separable Hamiltonian makes it possible to reduce the complex system to a one particle problem.
+The theory advanced requires the use of a suitable partition fraction for the results to be accurate.
+In reference \cite{Jobunga2017b, Jobunga2017c}, a classical partition fraction is suggested, but the method requires the use of an approximation to make the Hamiltonian separable.
+The classical partition function results into a central pseudopotential yielding reliable energies for excited states of $n-$electron atoms for $2\leq n \leq 12$, although it performs poorly for the groundstate energies.
+The equal partitioning of the electron-electron interaction energy, on the other hand, results into an exactly separable Hamiltonian.
+It is reasonably successful in predicting the non-relativistic groundstate energy for helium atom, within the lowest-order approximation adopted, due to its spherical symmetry in the groundstate.
+The equal partitioning, however, results into accidental degeneracy for states with the same principal quantum number and is quite poor in predicting energies for non-spherical states \cite{Jobunga2017b}.

-In reference \cite{Jobunga2017d}, a quantum mechanical symmetry-dependent partition function is suggested for $n-$electron atoms where $2\leq n \leq 12$.
-This partition function yields the expected groundstate energies for the atoms and reasonable excited state energies for lithium atom.
-The partition function however does not yield the expected accuracy for the excited states of helium atom.

-In this work, a symmetry-dependent partition function for helium atom is suggested.
-With the partition function, the corresponding non-relativistic Hamiltonian is completely separable resulting into an independent particle problem.
+In this work, a symmetry-dependent partition fraction for helium atom is suggested.
+With the partition fraction, the corresponding lowest-order non-relativistic Hamiltonian is completely separable resulting into an independent particle problem.
+For spherically symmetric (${l=0}$) states, the equal partitioning is preserved with the suggested symmetry-dependent partition fraction.
+For non-spherical (${l\neq 0}$) states, the partition fraction is suggested to depend on the $l$-value so that the accidental degeneracy associated with equal partitioning is removed \cite{Jobunga2017b}.
 We obtain reliable results for the groundstate, excited states, and the doubly excited states of helium atom using the present method.